plone/training/mastering-plone/volto_talkview.rst

     };
     export default TalkView;

+Also add a convenience-import of the new component to :file:`src/components/index.js`:

+..  code-block:: js

+    import TalkView from './Views/Talk';

+    export { TalkView };

+This is is a common practice and allows us import the new view as ``import { TalkView } from './components';`` instead of ``import { TalkView } from './components/Views/Talk';``.

-Now register the new component as default view for talks in ``src/config.js``.
+Now register the new component as default view for talks in :file:`src/config.js`.

 ..  code-block:: js
     :emphasize-lines: 1,7-10